Seldaek/monolog/doc/01-usage.md

 composer require monolog/monolog
 ```

-If you do not use Composer, you can grab the code from GitHub, and use any
-PSR-0 compatible autoloader (e.g. the [Symfony ClassLoader component](https://github.com/symfony/ClassLoader))
-to load Monolog classes.

 ## Core Concepts

 Every `Logger` instance has a channel (name) and a stack of handlers.
 Whenever